What a Conspiracist and My First Graders Taught Me

 A portion of the proceeds from the sales of the books will be donated to homeless advocacy groups.
 Donors can direct the donation using the comment box above. (enter: WRAP, COH or Spirit)

-The book is based on the traveling exhibition of the same name.The exhibition is on tour until 2012 and began at the California Historical Society in San Francisco in February of 2009.
+The book is based on the traveling exhibition of the same name.The exhibition began at the California Historical Society in San Francisco in February of 2009.
 California Exhibition Resources Alliance (CERA) is the touring company.
-The next exhibition date for the tour is below.
+The next exhibition date for the tour will be listed below if/when scheduled.

 The exhibition images can be seen online at Western Regional Advocacy Project.